Women Are More Likely To Have COVID Vaccine Side Effects Than Men. Fun!

 Microbiologist and immunologist Sabra Klein, PhD, who works at the Johns Hopkins Bloomberg School of Public Health, echoed the “sex difference” in how people are affected by vaccines in The New York Times earlier this month, stating that it was “completely consistent with past reports of other vaccines.”
 She also noted that “there is value to preparing women that they may experience more adverse reactions.
 That is normal, and likely reflective of their immune system working.”

-Since the study’s end, Johnson & Johnson’s COVID-19 vaccine has been given approval for usage in the U.S., and AstraZeneca is applying for approval in April.
-Vaccine eligibility currently varies by state, but many frontline workers, public-facing government and other employees, and people over the age of 60 are among those being given priority.
-President Joe Biden announced earlier this month that all adults in the U.S. would be eligible to be vaccinated by May 1 in an effort to get the country largely back to “normal” by July 4.
+Since the study’s end, Johnson & Johnson’s COVID-19 vaccine has been given approval for usage in Canada, alongside Moderna, Pfizer-BioNTech, and AstraZeneca COVID-19 vaccines.
+Vaccine eligibility currently varies by province and territory, but many frontline workers, public-facing government and other employees, and people over the age of 70 are among those being given priority.
+Current estimates say that eligible Canadians over the age of 16 should be vaccinated by the end of June.